isaacracine/PRS_pipeline_binary_phenotypes/README.md

 #PBS -l walltime=24:00:00
 #PBS -l pmem=120gb
 #PBS -A <account>

 cd ~
 cd <directory_to_snakemake>
 module purge
-eval "$(conda shell.bash hook)" conda snakemake_PRS
-snakemake -s Snakefile --cores 4 --use-conda
+eval "$(conda shell.bash hook)" conda activate snakemake_PRS snakemake -s Snakefile --cores 4 --use-conda
 ```

 Once this is set up CONGRADULATIONS!
 You can now submit this job to your cluster's scheduler and patiently wait for your results.

 ## OUTPUT FILES
 Several intermediate files, files containing statistics and predicted PRS will be generated.
 Once again the user should focus their attention to the `005_comparison/` directory.
 This is because this directory will contain the useful plots comparing the performance of the tools.
-Once again, the PRS generated from these tools are **not** meant to be used directly for further analyses or publshing, rather to help the user to select which tool will have the best performance on their dataset.
+Once again, the PRS generated from these tools are **not** meant to be used directly for further analyses or publIshing, rather to help the user to select which tool will have the best performance on their dataset.

 ## OUTPUT PLOTS
 Several plots will be generated for the prediction of PRS and comparison of the performance metrics across tools.
-* Each tool will have a boxplot of PRS generated comparing the cases and controls
+* A boxplot containing the four tools will be generated comparing the cases and controls
 * A ROC curve will be generated to show how well the logistic model built from each tools PRS predictions is at correctly classifying cases and controls
 * Bar plots comparing the AUC and R<sup>2</sup> values across the tools, generated using 1000 bootstrap samples